juliansoh/BentleyAIImmersionDay2025/README.md

 # Bentley Systems - 2025 AI Immersion Day
 This repository contains resources and instructions for the Hackathon to deploy and use Microsoft 365 Copilot Agents.

+**__Contents of this repository and the instructions may change until the day of the Hackathon.
+Please check back freqently for the latest.__**

 ©Microsoft Corporation

 ## Agenda